 Yep, I graduated this week so I was super busy with that and entertaining my family who came to visit.
 So I used that as the theme and tried to think of the most lightweight idea possible so I could still make a game without having to stress about keeping up with it all week.
 And this is the result!

 So I’m actually incredibly happy with this one.
 It hits all the right buttons for me: it’s a novel gameplay mechanic, I implemented something technically challenging, and I think I’ve achieved a really nice atmosphere in general.
 I implore you to give this one a play.
 Download here.

 Headphones are recommended.
 W, A, S and D to move, mouse to aim, M to mute the sound if you really want to, but I advise against it.

 I decided to start simple with my first Game a Week by taking an old classic and putting my own twist on it.
-The result is this weird hybrid of Space Invaders and Super Hexagon, which you can play below (requires Unity Webplayer):
+The result is this weird hybrid of Space Invaders and Super Hexagon, which you can download and play here.